 Mistake 5: Using Hair Products With Harmful Chemicals

 Hair products with harsh chemicals and synthetic preservatives make the hair dull, dry, and lifeless.
-Avoid ingredients like parabens, alcohols, artificial fragrances, and colors.
+Avoid ingredients like parabensi XA class of chemicals widely used in drugs and cosmetics that can cause dryness and irritate your scalp. , alcohols, artificial fragrances, and colors.
 They cause dryness and frizz and leave a residue on the scalp.

 How To Fix: Always use gentle products suitable for your hair type.
 Use a clarifying shampoo once in two weeks to clear buildup and always follow up with a hydrating conditioner.